-8.4.2.147 Quite Channel element(#3405)
+8.4.2.147 Quiet Channel element(#3405)

 The Quiet Channel element is used to indicate that the secondary 80 MHz channel of a VHT BSS is to be

-quieted during a quiet interval indicated by Quiet element (see 8.4.2.25 (Quiet element)).
+quieted during a quiet interval indicated by either a Quiet element (see 8.4.2.25 (Quiet element)) or the Quiet Channel element if its AP Quiet Mode field is equal to 1.
 Furthermore, the Quiet Channel element indicates the conditions under which the primary 80 MHz channel of the VHT BSS may be used during the quiet interval.
 The format of the Quiet Channel element is shown in Figure 8-ac25.

 The Element ID field is defined in Table 8-53 (Element IDs).